 SRAS Equipment is specified in item 2 of a Schedule, and includes any SRAS Third Party Assets (as defined in the SRAS Guideline), if required for the provision of the SRAS.

+SRAS Equipment Reliability is specified in item 4 of a Schedule and represents the minimum expected level of reliability for the major components of SRAS Equipment in each Contract Year.

 SRAS Guideline means the guideline of that name published by AEMO under clause 3.11.7 of the NER.

-SRAS Transmission Components are specified in item 2 of a Schedule, being the components of the TNSP’s transmission system located between the connection point of the SRAS Provider’s generating system or another network to that transmission system, and the Delivery Point.

-Note: This definition is not the same as the corresponding term in the SRAS Guideline, which in some instances may include components that are not SRAS Transmission Components under this Agreement.

 Term means the period during which this Agreement is in effect under clause 3.